-An ophthalmologist is a medical professional who specializes in eye care.
-They are licensed to diagnose and treat conditions that affect the eye.
-They can also perform routine eye exams, perform surgery, and fit eyeglasses and contact lenses.
+An ophthalmologist is a medical professional specializing in eye care.
+They diagnose and treat conditions that affect the eye.
+They can also perform eye exams, surgery, and fit eyeglasses and contact lenses.

 This article explains what ophthalmologists do and the conditions they treat.

 It also looks at how they differ from other healthcare professionals that specialize in eye and vision care.

 Ophthalmologists are medical professionals who are licensed to practice eye medicine and surgery.

 - perform eye exams

 - diagnose and treat eye disorders and diseases

 - prescribe and fit eyeglasses and contact lenses

 According to the American College of Surgeons, they are the only healthcare practitioners that have received training to diagnose and treat all conditions that affect a person’s eyes and vision.

 To qualify as an ophthalmologist in the United States, a person must complete approximately 12 years of education and training.
 This consists of 4 years each of college and medical school, alongside 4–5 years of additional training.